Pradeep-5678/Electrozone/README.md

 Admin Forms – Enable inventory updates and product management.

 This project demonstrates the use of session management, exception handling, and database connectivity in Advanced Java, while HTML forms handle user input for registration, login, and product selection.

-Would you like me to also help you craft a one‑line tagline (like a catchy GitHub repo subtitle) so it looks even more professional on your profile?
+Would you like me to also help you craft a one‑line tagline (like a catchy GitHub repo subtitle) so it looks even more professional on your pro